zimolzak/fcc-rf-formulas/Readme.md

 - Exemption: when you *don't* have to do an RF exposure evaluation.
   There are 3 ways to be exempt (1 mW, SAR-based, and MPE-based).

-- Evaluation: ensuring "that the exposure limits are not exceeded in places that are accessible to people.
+- Evaluation: means ensuring "that the exposure limits are not exceeded in places that are accessible to people.
 In the great majority of cases, such an evaluation is simple and generic and does not require a determination of the precise exposure level..."
+  (FCC p.
+34).
+Per Ed Hare, "A routine evaluation is not nearly as onerous as it sounds!"
+"Most evaluations will not involve measurements," but will use charts, "straightforward calculations or computer modeling..."
+(Hare, p.
+4.8).

 - mobile: normally 20cm or more from a person, e.g. desktop PC wifi